 “The artist has to make the viewer understand that his world is too narrow, he has to open up to new perspectives.”

-Antoni Tàpies (Barcelona, Spain, 1923 – Barcelona, Spain, 2012) is renowned for his “matter” paintings, characterized by thick impasto and the incorporation of various materials.
+Antoni Tàpies (Barcelona, Spain, 1923 – Barcelona, Spain, 2012) is renowned for his paintings of matter, characterized by thick impasto and the incorporation of various materials.
 He pursued art while studying law, and was largely self-taught.
-Born in Spain, he helped form the Dau al Set (Seven-Sided Die) in Catalan, which was a group of surrealist artists and writers largely influenced by Paul Klee and Joan Miró; as a result, his early work was surrealist.
+Born in Barcelona, Spain, he helped form the avant-garde group Dau al Set, a Catalan group founded in 1948 that gathered surrealist artists and writers largely influenced by Paul Klee and Joan Miró; as a result, his early work was surrealist and depicted dream-like scenes in a figurative language.
 He began to move towards his signature abstraction style after meeting Jean Fautrier and Jean Dubuffet, leading him to join the Art Informel movement.
 These mixed-media paintings were influenced by the political environment of postwar Spain and explored the transformative qualities of matter in a large-scale, incorporating earth, stone, detritus, marble dust, and found objects.
-Tàpies also created lithography and collaborated with poet Joan Borssa on illustrated books.
-He is credited with bringing contemporary abstract painting to Spain.
+Tàpies also created objects and scultpures, important bodies of etchings and lithographs, and collaborated with poet Joan Borssa on illustrated books.
+He is credited as a pioneer of contemporary abstract painting in Spain.

 Gestures30 Jan - 19 Mar 2023Gestures will explore the impulse for gestuality and mark-making in post-war and contemporary art.
 Sometimes understood as the translatation of the emotional and subjective world of the artist and others as a rebelious act, the use of paint as the index of the presnce of the artist's body results in...